matthewblain/crosstowntrail-web/cue-sheets/bike-north.md

 * Follow a number of switchbacks downhill.
 At the bottom of the hill, bear right and stay on dirt trail.
 * Continue down the dirt trail approximately 1/4 mile to a junction.
 Head left and uphill.
 * Continue up the dirt trail.
 At the next junction (near the edge of the parking lot), turn left and go up the trail.
-* As you near Laguna Honda Blvd., look for a semi-paved path and stairway to your left, and cut over to take it down to Laguna Honda Blvd.
+* Continue about 1/3 mile to a trail kiosk.
+Turn left, then immediately right down a semi-paved path and stairway.
 * Cross Laguna Honda Boulevard at crosswalk.
 * Section 2 ends at Forest Hill MUNI Station.